-Step 3: Pop open the button and ring of the unit, and remove the bellows.
-Check if the bellows is damaged.
-If that is the case you can buy a new button unit.
-Here is one.
+Step 3: Pop open the button and ring of the unit and then remove the bellows.
+Check if the bellows are damaged.
+If the bellows are damaged, you’ll need to buy a new button.

-Step 4: If the button unit and the air tubing are good then the problem must be with the power unit.
-In this case, I recommend replacing it than trying to DIY repairing.
+Step 4: If the button unit and the air tubing are in good condition, then the problem must be with the power unit.
+In this case, I recommend replacing it than trying DIY repairing.
 If you have enough electrical expertise open the unit and check for any loose connections.

 Step 1: Decide whether the problem is with the garbage disposal or not.
-For this connect the disposer directly to the mains outlet.
+For this, connect the disposer directly to the main outlet.

 Step 2: If the disposer is working then the problem is with the power module of the unit.
 The best option is to replace it.